Prodaturu/Obsidian/3 - Main Notes/C++/Operators in C++.md

 ## The `->` Operator in C++

-- You might be wondering why we used `->` in the examples above.
 - The `->` operator is used to access members (like functions or variables) through a [pointer](https://www.w3schools.com/cpp/cpp_pointers.asp).
 - It's a shortcut for writing `(*pointer).member`
 - If using a pointer to an object